freerkvenhuizen/polars_rabobank_blog/README.md

-# distribute_polars_pyspark
-This repo contains example code on how to distribute polars code using PySpark.
+Examples supporting my blog post on how Rabobank is using Polars